armielgonzzz/universal-tool/README.md

    Updates are checked on launch.
 If a new version is available, the app will download and install it automatically.

 4. **Check the Application Documentation**
    Not sure how to use the application or a specific tool?
-Click the `How to use` button at the lower left side of the app user interface and check the official documentation of the application.
+Click the `Official Documentation` button at the lower left side of the app user interface and check the official documentation of the application.

 ---